shakti230/Project2018/README.md

+3. Investigation
+Download the data set and write some Python code to investigate it.
+Download iris data
-##format iris data and print on screen
+Format iris data and print on screen